BlueBrain/sonata-extension/source/blueconfig.rst

 History
 -------

-- Have been around since at least 2007
+Has been around since at least 2007

 File Format